Long-Term Injuries from Electrocution

 - Severe psychological trauma

-All of these injuries affect a person’s ability to work and enjoy their life.
+These injuries affect a person’s ability to work and enjoy life.
 As a result, many victims find that they can no longer stay employed or earn money as well as they once had—combined with the need for rehabilitation and therapy, this can lead to severe financial and emotional strain.
 One of the only ways electric shock victims can recover their injury expenses is through personal injury litigation.

-More Than $1 Billion Won in Verdicts & Settlements
+More Than $1 Billion Won in Verdicts and Settlements

 The Simon Law Firm, P.C. has decades of experience handling cases involving serious and complex injuries, including electrocution and electric shock.
 Our lean, agile firm devotes all of our resources to a limited caseload, so each case receives the investigative skill and resources of our entire personal injury team.
-As a result, our expert medical witnesses, economists, therapists, and other professionals help us develop a robust and compelling argument for your compensation—an approach that has helped us secure the futures and well-beings of hundreds of clients over the years.
+As a result, our expert medical witnesses, economists, therapists, and other professionals help us develop a robust and compelling argument for your compensation.
+This approach has helped us secure the futures and well-being of hundreds of clients over the years.